 - German Law Journal, Editors-in-Chief

 I supervise doctoral research in the fields of legal and social theory, socio-legal studies, and comparative legal studies.
 I am particularly interested in supervising work taking theoretical perspectives on civil/criminal hybrid procedures (such as two-step prohibitions), legal pluralism, and issues of Indigenous justice.
-I currently supervise two postgraduate researchers (PGRs) and have successfully supervised four researchers to completion:
+I currently supervise two postgraduate researchers (PGRs) and have successfully supervised five researchers to completion:

 - Dr Moa Näsström